VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > Windows Azure Service Bus Queues - Compared and Contrasted][sbq] on
 > MSDN.

-Figure 8 shows how messages, both commands and events, flow through the system.
+Figure 8 shows how both command and event messages flow through the system.
 MVC controllers in the UI and domain objects use **CommandBus** and **EventBus** instances to send **BrokeredMessage** messages to one of the two topics in the Windows Azure Service Bus.
 To receive messages, the handler classes register with the **CommandProcessor** and